jboss-switchyard/quickstarts/jca-inflow-hornetq/Readme.md

 Introduction
 ============
-This quickstart demonstrates the usage of the JCA Component and it's binding feature, by binding to a HornetQ Queue.
+This quickstart demonstrates the usage of the JCA Component and it's service binding feature, by binding to a HornetQ Queue.
 When a message arrives in this queue the service will be invoked.

 JBoss AS 7